lidvall/yavinDAT257/methodology/individual_reflection_ViktorRafstedt_W1.md

-# Individual reflection - Lukas Lidvall - W1
+# Individual reflection - Viktor Rafstedt - W1

 - ### What do I want to learn or understand better?